Ashishkasaudhan/Aws-microservice-components/README.md

 # Introduction
 This repository holds the code to provision the following AWS services, which are required to build an Microservices based environment.
-We are following 3 tier architecture approch.

 1. VPC
 2. EKS
 3. RDS